IS A LEGAL SEPARATION DIFFERENT FROM A DIVORCE?

 Unfortunately, the emotions in a Legal Separation often make it very difficult to reach a consensus.
 Legal Separation is a complex area of law and can take an extended period of time to resolve if the parties are either unable or unwilling to reach agreements.
 In such cases, the court will be the one to make the final decision.
 When this occurs, the parties will be forced to pay a substantial amount of attorney’s fees and costs to have a trial.
 In addition, a judge will not necessarily decide the case the way either party wants and may just pick a solution neither party likes or could have anticipated.

-After you get a Legal Separation, you will not be single or get remarried should you choose to do so.
+After you get a Legal Separation, you will not be single or able to get remarried should you choose to do so.
 You will also be required to abide by any obligations imposed upon you by the Family Court, e.g., pay support.
+You will be able to convert the Judgment of Legal Separation to a Divorce.
+However, you will have to file an amended Petition and pay additional fees to the Court.
+I suggest you contact a Fresno family law attorney to make the arrangements as the process is complex.